Batch size-invariance for policy optimization: Experiments

 \subsection{EWMA comparison}

 Finally, we tested the outright benefit of the EWMA modification by doing a head-to-head comparison of PPO against PPO-EWMA and of PPG against PPG-EWMA.
+It is important to note that the EWMA introduces an additional hyperparameter $\beta_{\mathrm{prox}}$, but that this was tuned only on the first 8 of the 16 Procgen environments (and only on PPG), and so the algorithms are ``complete'' on the last 8 environments in the sense of \citet{evaluatingrl}.
 Our results are shown in Figure \ref{headtoheadfigure}.

-We found the EWMA to give a small but consistent benefit across environments to both PPO and PPG.
+We found the benefit of the EWMA to be small but remarkably consistent across environments and algorithms, outperforming the baseline on all of the last 8 environments for both PPO and PPG.
 We believe that this is the result of the EWMA reducing the variance of the proximal policy.
 Further evidence that the variance of the proximal policy matters is discussed in Appendix \ref{betaprox}.

 Note that this benefit comes at the cost of additional memory to store the weights of the EWMA network, and an additional forward pass of the EWMA network for each policy gradient step.
 With our hyperparameters, this increases the computational cost of PPO by 30\% and of PPG by 2.3\%, not including the cost of stepping the environment.\footnote{These costs are calculated as follows.
 PPO has 1 forward-only and 3 forward-backward passes per environment step, to which PPO-EWMA adds 3 forward-only passes.
 PPG has 1 forward-only and 7 forward-backward passes of both networks per environment step, to which PPG-EWMA adds 1 forward-only pass of the policy network.
 A forward-backward pass has 3 times the cost of a forward-only pass.} \footnote{In practice, including the time taken to step the environment, the EWMA increased wall-clock time by 19\% for PPO and by 3\% for PPG, but our PPG-EWMA implementation included an additional unnecessary forward pass of an EWMA of the value network.}